Where the Journey Begins

 Seeking the Past…

-Emma Wells has uncovered clues which might prove an old family tale true.
-Strange things lead her to question whether her grandfather’s death might not have been an accident.
-She begins to search for something buried on her property worth killing him for.
-When she asks an old friend to assist, the man who comes in his place is the last person she ever wanted to see again.
+After inheriting the family farm, Emma Wells uncovers clues which might prove a one hundred and fifty year old family tale true but she needs help so contacts an old friend to assist…only the man who comes in his place is the last person she ever wanted to see again.

 Seeking a Second Chance…

-Sam Martinelli has been hoping for a reason to get close to the woman he still loves since he destroyed their relationship five years ago.
-His foolish actions drove her away then, but now he’s hoping his expertise as well as time working with her allows him another chance.
+Sam Martinelli has been hoping for a reason to get close to the woman he still loves since he foolishly destroyed their relationship five years earlier.
+Now he’s hoping time spent with her will give him a second chance.

-When Emma’s suspicions prove to have substance, she convinces Sam to help her even as he carries doubts.
-Being with him again, she begins to question her heart and past as well as her foolish pride.
-When things take a dangerous turn, Emma realizes she must trust the man she trusts least as well as her heart, especially when the past collides with the present and the truth of it all is uncovered.
+When her suspicions prove to have substance, Sam agrees to help her even as he carries doubts.
+Being with him again causes Emma to question her heart and past as well as her foolish pride.
+When things take a dangerous turn, can she trust the man she trusts least—as well as her heart?

 Add SEEKERS OF THE PAST to your Goodreads shelf.